mcherry000/mcherry000/README.md

 ### 👩‍🏫 Coding Journey so far..

 - 🧿 Currently working on Mastering Algos and System design..
-- 🤔 Looking for help with connecting with like-minded engineers and mentors..
+- 🤔 Looking for help with connecting with like-minded Engineers and Mentors..
 - 💬 Ask me about my passion for innovation..
 - 📫 How to reach me: neuromanika@gmail.com
 - 😄 Pronouns: She/Her/Hers